YOGA IN NORTH OAKS AND BEYOND ~SINCE 2003!

 Attendance is Everything.
 Yoga is pass/fail: if you show up, your pass, if not… Whatever body, mind or attitude that shows up on a given day, YogaHotDish will meet you there.
 If you have to miss your weekly class, make it up when you can at another location.
 This is where YogaHotDish shines compared to other weekly classes offered in rec departments, churches and non-studio venues–with lots of make-up opportunities in multiple locations.

 Get more yoga for less with Better-Than-Unlimited-Yoga–Wait, what’s wrong with “Unlimited Yoga” a la CorePower or similar studios?
 The typical one-year “unlimited” contract really preys on your best intentions.
 Did you know that something like 80% of people stop attending after the first quarter and that the average attendance of those who stay with it is only 1-2x per week?
 Sure, it’s great for the studios: all those payments coming in without bodies coming through the door = free money.
-What’s more, you’re always set up to feel badly about yourself, that you’re not getting your money’s worth.
+What’s more, you’re always set up to feel bad about yourself, that you’re not getting your money’s worth.
 You should be going every day, but that is a real stretch (sorry) for most of us.

 YogaHotDish knows that even committed people get sick, travel and do favors for friends.
 That’s why showing up at another class to make up your missed class is never a problem; and, you can make up that class anytime, even weeks after-the-fact, so long as you’re still enrolled.

 Once you’re in a weekly groove, you set the stage for transformation.
 Your body, mind, spirit, start to crave more yoga as the results sneak up on you!
 You start to feel less achy, less grumpy.
-Maybe you caught a peek in the mirror and noticed a new muscle or you just like the way you feel after class and want more.
+Maybe you caught a peek in the mirror and noticed a new muscle or you just like the way you feel and want more.

 Add a second weekly class for $10.
 No, that doesn’t mean you have to sign up for another time-slot.
 You just show up to whatever second class you’d like, whenever you’d like and hand the instructor $10.
 You’re “in the club” now!